 The SFL applies two surveys for students to express their ideas.
 The first one is Student Feedback on EPP (Appendix 3) which is conducted twice a year.
 The students are asked questions about the courses, materials used, SRS, assessment unit and the SFL management and they are required to share their comments.
 The survey is conducted before they learn their passing grade so they are not affected negatively.
 The results of the survey are evaluated by the SFL management and reported to the lecturers in the individual meetings held at the end of each term.
 The second survey is Student Feedback on Lecturers (Appendix 4).
-The students are asked to answer the questions related to their lecturers teaching their class in terms of teaching ability, punctuality, creating an effective environment for learning and satisfying the needs and expectations, etc. The outcomes of this survey are evaluated by the SFL management and reported to the lecturers in the individual meetings held at the end of each term.
+The students are asked to answer the questions related to their lecturers teaching their class in terms of teaching ability, punctuality, creating an effective environment for learning and satisfying the needs and expectations, etc. The outcomes of this survey are evaluated by the SFL management and reported to the lecturers in the individual meetings held at the end of this survey are evaluated by the SFL management and reported to the lecturers in the individual meetings.